-New Jersey Student Learning Assessment NJSLA
+New Jersey Student Learning Assessment

+NJSLA

-The New Jersey Student Learning Assessment (NJSLA) will be administered every school year during the months of April/May in the following subjects: Algebra I, Geometry, Algebra II, English 9 and Science 11.
+The New Jersey Student Learning Assessment (NJSLA) will be administered every school year during the spring in the following subjects: Algebra I, Geometry, Algebra II, English 9 and Science 11.
 All NJSLA are computer delivered.

-Beginning in March 2022, the New Jersey Graduation Proficiency Assessment will be administered to every junior during the month of March in Math and ELA.
+Beginning in March 2022, the New Jersey Graduation Proficiency Assessment (NJGPA) will be administered to every junior during the month of March in Math and ELA.